 - Educational Psychology service

 - Speech and language Therapy

 - Autism Team

 - Multi Agency Support Team (MAST)

 - Children and Adults Mental Health Services (CAMHS)

 - Visual Impairment Team

-- Learning support service (Fusion School 2 School)
+- Social care

+- What about me?
+(WHAM)

 Working in Partnership with Parents

 The school operates an open-door policy and works closely with parents in the support of those children with Special Educational Needs.
 We encourage an active partnership through an ongoing dialogue with parents as they have much to contribute to our support for children with special educational needs.